springfall2008/batpred/README.md

    - In python packages (in the config) add 'tzlocal'
 - Copy predbat.py to 'config/appdeamon/apps' directory in home assistant
 - Edit config/appdemon/apps.yml and put into it the contents of apps.yml, but change the entity names to match your own inverter serial number
+- If you want to use real pricing data and have Ocotpus Energy then ensure you have the Octopus Energy plugin installed and working
 - Customise any settings needed

 The following are entity names in HA and should be set correctly: